 What is automotive social media marketing and why is it important for car dealerships? +

 More than 90% of car buyers use social media during their research process.
-That means your digital presence gets evaluated before your sales team ever picks up the phone.
+Your digital presence gets evaluated before your sales team ever picks up the phone.
 If your social channels look neglected or generic, buyers move on to a competitor who looks sharper online.

 Willowood Ventures has worked with 200+ dealerships across the country and manages social campaigns that consistently produce measurable gross.
 This isn’t branding for branding’s sake.
 It’s a revenue channel when it’s built and managed correctly.

-How does automotive social media marketing benefit dealerships specifically? +
+How do specific methods related to automotive social media marketing benefit dealerships? +

 What are the key components of a successful automotive social media marketing strategy? +